michaeluno/amazon-auto-links/readme.txt

 = What would be the benefit to upgrade to the pro version? =

 With the pro version, unlimited numbers of units can be created.
 Also the number of categories per unit, the number of items to display per unit are unrestriceted as well.
 Please consider upgrading it.
-[Amazon Auto Links Pro](https://store.michaeluno.jp/amazon-auto-links-pro/downloads/amazon-auto-links-pro/) As of Pro 2.0.6, links can be displayed in multiple columns.
+[Auto Amazon Links Pro](https://store.michaeluno.jp/amazon-auto-links-pro/downloads/amazon-auto-links-pro/) As of Pro 2.0.6, links can be displayed in multiple columns.

 = I get a blank white page after adding a unit to the theme.
 What is it?
 What should I do? =